qupath/qupath-docs/docs/advanced/omero.md

 - The **web** pixel API: this method is enabled by default and is available on every OMERO server.
 It is fast but only 8-bit RGB images can be read, and they are JPEG-compressed.
 This effectively means it is most useful for viewing and annotating RGB images (including whole slide images), but is not suitable for quantitative analysis where JPEG compression artifacts would be problematic.
 - The **Ice** pixel API: this method can read every image and access raw pixel values, so it doesn't have the limitations of the web pixel API.
 However, you have to install additional dependencies to enable it.
 Take a look at the [extension page](https://github.com/qupath/qupath-extension-omero) to see how to install them.
   - Note that it is not possible to use the Ice pixel API when accessing an OMERO server with a public account, you have to be authenticated.
   - If you can't open any image with the Ice pixel API, it may be because the OMERO.server instance is on a different server than the OMERO.web instance.
-You can define a different address and port to the OMERO.server in the settings of the extension, accessible in the browser:
+You can define a different address and port to the OMERO.server in the settings of the extension, accessible in the browser (these parameters will only be used if the extension cannot by itself determine the address of the OMERO.server):

   :::{figure} images/omero_ice_settings.png
   :class: shadow-image small-image
   Setting the address and port of an OMERO.server instance
   :::

   - Note that two images belonging to two different groups of the same server cannot currently be read at the same time with the Ice pixel API (see [this issue](https://github.com/ome/omero-gateway-java/issues/98)).
 Also, consecutively opening images of different groups can create problems (see [this issue](https://github.com/ome/omero-gateway-java/issues/99)).
 - The **pixel data microservice** API: this method can read every image and access raw pixel values, without the limitations of the Ice pixel API.
 However, you need to install [this plugin](https://github.com/glencoesoftware/omero-ms-pixel-buffer) on the OMERO server.
 If this plugin is installed and the OMERO extension cannot detect it, check that the port indicated in the settings of the extension corresponds to the port used by the microservice on the OMERO server (by default `8082`).